|UNC Fencing Coach Ron Miller

-The University of North Carolina, an institution rich in both academic and athletic tradition, experienced many changes during the last fifty plus years.
+The University of North Carolina, an institution rich in both academic and athletic tradition, experienced many changes during the last fifty-one years.
 Chancellors, faculty members and coaches have come and gone.
 Old buildings have been razed and new buildings erected.
 Yet there is one athletic program on